-Definition of Level 3: Acts directed against persons or property but whose consequences do not seriously endanger the health of safety of others in the school.
+Definition of Level 3: Acts directed against persons or property but whose consequences do not seriously endanger the health of safety of others iin the school.
 These acts normally require administrative discipline.
 Corrective measures which the school should undertake are dependent upon the extent of the school's resources for remediation of the situation in the best interest of all the students.
-It is at the discretion of the administrator to assign detention, in-school suspension (Alternative Learning Center), or out-of-school suspension for any of the following infractions.
+It is at the discretion of the administrator to assign detention, inschool suspension (Alternative Learning Center), or out-of-school suspension for any of the following infractions.

 Behavior Definition First Offense Second Offense Third Offense Possession and/or use of tobacco, vapor, products, or look-alike substances in school or on school grounds, school bus, or at a school-sponsored activity Possession of tobacco (including smokeless and/or vapor products) in the school building or on school grounds.
-Student will be referred to the appropriate law enforcement agency (AVSD Board Policy 222) One to three days of in-school suspension Three Days of In-School Suspension One to Three Days of Out-of- School Suspension Leaving the school building without permission Leaving school grounds without prior administrative approval.
+Student will be referred to the appropriate law enforcement agency (AVSD Board Policy 222) Three days out- of-school suspension, Smokeless Saturday Three days out- of-school suspension, Smokeless Saturday Three days out- of-school suspension, Smokeless Saturday Leaving the school building without permission Leaving school grounds without prior administrative approval.
 If a student cuts a class and leaves the building, the student will be disciplined for both infractions.
-One day of in- school suspension Two Days of In-School Suspension Three Days of In-School Suspension Absent from class without permission (Cutting Class) Any absence from class that tis not explained by a legitimate excuse (absence bulletin, field trip, tardy, early dismissal) Not in designated area as required by the classroom teacher Three days of after-school detention One Day of In-School Suspension Three Days of In-School Suspension Technology Usage Policy Violation Violation of school networking/internet policies ' ined by severity of the o appropriate law-enf
+One day in- school suspension Two days in- school suspension Three to five days in-school suspension Absent from class without permission (Cutting Class) Any absence from class that tis not explained by a legitimate excuse (absence bulletin, field trip, tardy, early dismissal) Not in designated area as required by the classroom teacher Three days of after-school detention One day in- school suspension Three to five days in-school suspension Technology Usage Policy Violation Violation of school networking/internet policies Discipline determined by severity of the offense.
+Student may be referred to appropriate law-enforcement agency.